nireshs/pytest-html-dashboard/GITHUB_PUBLISHING_GUIDE.md

-# Publishing pytest-dashboard to GitHub - Complete Guide
+# Publishing pytest-html-dashboard to GitHub - Complete Guide

 ## Prerequisites
-✅ pytest-dashboard folder is completely independent - no external dependencies ✅ All code is generic and ready for public release
+✅ pytest-html-dashboard folder is completely independent - no external dependencies ✅ All code is generic and ready for public release
 ✅ MIT License included
 ✅ Comprehensive documentation ready